Citizen Sleeper 2: Starward Vector: Reception

-Citizen Sleeper 2: Starward Vector received "critical acclaim" for the PlayStation 5 version while the Windows and Xbox Series X/S version received "generally favorable" reviews, according to review aggregator Metacritic.
+Citizen Sleeper 2: Starward Vector received "critical acclaim" for the PlayStation 5 version while the Windows and Xbox Series X/S version received "generally favorable" reviews, according to review aggregator website Metacritic.

 Writing for Eurogamer, Robert Purchese wrote that Starward Vector "improved the RPG formula in every way".
 He praised the newly introduced mechanics for making the experience tense and frequently putting them in precarious situations.
 Jay Peters from The Verge wrote that the game can be anxiety-inducing due to the presence of a consistent threat, and added that "tension is what makes the game compelling", as players often had to pick the best choice from several bad options.
 Rollin Bishop from GamesRadar wrote that the game was "largely rooted in modern tabletop narrative design", though he felt that many of the outcomes were already predetermined by the game, meaning that players lacked the opportunity to improvise.
 Harvey Randall from PC Gamer described the game as an ambitious sequel with a larger scope when compared with its predecessor, he felt that some of the mechanics in the game did not mesh well with the game's narrative structure.
 Jarrett Green from IGN felt that the experience was more engaging when compared with its first game due to the revamped survival systems, though he remarked that the game can be "slow paced, repetitive, and full of walls of text" due to its TTRPG-like design.

 Purchese also strongly praised the writing, and the characters of the game, adding that the "heartfelt moments" people found in the original game remained intact in the sequel.
 Rachel Watts from VG247 also liked the story, and added that players can "always rely on something wild happening" regardless of their choices.
 Despite this, she wrote that events in the game were underpinned by "poignant human drama" and grounded characters dealing with everyday struggles.
 Randall added that the game was filled with "charming characters, excellent knife-twists to the heart, and fascinating worldbuilding".
 While he praised the characters for their "complex motivations and flawless characterisation", he felt that they were often reduced to "meatshields and dice vendors" during missions, and he was disappointed of the lack of "real, proper friction" between the player character and the companions.
 Green also praised the game's writing, adding that it excelled at "creating dense webs of philosophical and existential conflict", though he found some of the characters in the game to be uninspired.